mahozad/theme-switch/README.md

 ## Styling the switch element

 A custom element is no different from the built-in elements of HTML.
-Use and style it however you want just like you would use and style a regular element (e.g. a `div`):
+Use and style it however you want just like you would use and style a regular element:

 ```css
 theme-switch {